Loss and decoherence at the quantum Hall - superconductor interface

-So far we have only considered the minimal/maximal values and the standard deviation of $P_{eh}$.
-It is informative to further look into the full distribution function of $P_{eh}$.
-Similar to the former section, we sample $P_{eh}$ of the 1 $\mu$m interface over a small range of $B= 1.4-1.5$ T, in order to average out the fluctuations due to rearrangement of the superconducting vortices.
-The range $\delta B = 100$ mT is selected because on the one hand it covers many vortex rearrangements; on the other hand $\delta B = 100$ mT $\ll B_0= 1.84$ T so that the systematic reduction of the amplitude $\exp(-\delta B/B_0)$ is negligible.
+{So far we have only considered the standard deviation of $P_{eh}$, but it is informative to further look into its full distribution.
+In Fig.~4a we plot the histogram of $P_{eh}$ of the $1 \mu$m interface over a small range of $B= 1.4-1.5$ T. The range $\Delta B = 100$ mT is selected because on the one hand it covers many vortex rearrangements; on the other hand $\Delta B = 100$ mT $\ll B_0= 0.85$ T so that the systematic reduction of the amplitude $\exp(-\Delta B/B_0)$ is negligible.
+The measured histogram is clearly peaked around zero, which contrasts with the uniform (rectangular) distribution predicted in Ref.~\cite{Kurilovich_disorder_2022}.}